Camilla82/Camilla82/README.md

 👋 Hi everyone!
-I'm Camilla, an aspiring data analyst and engineer :)
+I'm Camilla, a junior data analyst/engineer :)
 ----------------------------
 🌱 I’m currently learning
-- SQL and Python and I am enjoying (almost) every minute!
+- SQL and Python, and I am enjoying (almost) every minute!
 ----------------------------
 💞️ I’m looking to collaborate on ...
 - At the moment, I am currently enrolled in the Data Engineering boot camp at Northcoders.
 Focusing on learning as much as I can!